openeuler-mirror/community/en/communication.md

 ### Mail

-If you want to start an open topics discussion, sending an email to the relavant mail-list is another good choice. the [Mail lists](Mails.md) lists all the mail list
+If you want to start an open topics discussion, sending an email to the relavant mail-list is another good choice.
+The [Mail lists](Mails.md) lists all the mail list

 ### Sig